 Pre-broiling helps the mushrooms release water, and then we can drain that water and prevent a soggy pizza.

-Perhaps you didn't pre-broil and drain the mushrooms prior to filling them.
+Perhaps you didn't pre-broil and drain the mushrooms before filling them.
 It's also possible that you overcooked them.
 Or maybe you didn't scrape out the gills.

 Even if you did everything right, the mushrooms might still release some water.
 Simply tilt each mushroom carefully to drain the water and place them on paper towels for a few minutes.
 They'll still be delicious!